moosefs/moosefs/README.md

 * Debian 11 / 12 – Raspberry Pi

 Packages for CentOS 6 are also available, but no longer supported.

+Debian packages are compatible with Proxmox.
+CentOS packages are compatible with Rocky Linux, AlmaLinux and openSUSE Leap.

 Minimal set of packages, which are needed to run MooseFS: